If Jesus told us He had a criticism for us, we’d pull out our checklist and start down it.

 Our deeds and our doctrine should form the wake behind our devotion to God.
 Our first love comes first.

 Question: What helps you to remember that loving God is most important part of your life?
-Please leave a comment.
+You can leave a comment by clicking here.

 Adapted from Wayne Stiles, Going Places with God: A Devotional Journey Through the Lands of the Bible (Ventura, CA: Regal, 2006), p.
 128. Used by permission.